SaraElwatany/Time-Series-Analysis-For-Cellular-Data/README.md

 pip install -r requirements.txt
 ```

 ## Usage
 To run the analysis, open the Jupyter Notebook `Analysis of Time Series Cellular Data.ipynb` and execute the cells.
 The notebook includes detailed explanations and code snippets for each step of the analysis.

+### Detailed Steps

+1. **Data Loading and Preprocessing**
+   - Load the dataset and perform initial preprocessing steps such as handling missing values and converting data types.

+2. **Exploratory Data Analysis (EDA)**
+   - Visualize the data to understand its structure and main characteristics.

+3. **Modeling and Forecasting**
+   - Train Random Forest Model.

 ## Features
 - Data preprocessing and cleaning